oracle-livelabs/multicloud/wls-for-oke-wko/introduction/introduction.md

 * Set up an Oracle Kubernetes Engine Instance on the Oracle Cloud Infrastructure
 * Modifying a WKT UI Project and Creation of Model file
 * Creation of Auxiliary Image and Pushing it in Oracle Container Image Registry
-* Deploy WebLogic Operator to Oracle Kubernetes Cluster (OKE)
+* Deploy WebLogic Operator to WebLogic for OKE Stack [WLS for OKE]
-* Deploy WebLogic Domain to Oracle Kubernetes Cluster (OKE)
+* Deploy WebLogic Domain to WebLogic for OKE Stack [WLS for OKE]
-* Deploy Ingress Controller to Oracle Kubernetes Cluster (OKE)
+* Deploy Ingress Controller to WebLogic for OKE Stack [WLS for OKE]
 * Showing Load balancing between Managed Server pods and exploring WebLogic-Remote-Console
 * Scale a WebLogic Cluster
 * Update a deployed application by a rolling restart of the new image